 Closely cooperating with national institutions, civil society and the private sector, UNDP assists Georgia in four major areas:

-In all activities, we seek to promote the achievement of the Millennium Development Goals.
+In all activities, we seek to promote the achievement of the Sustainable Development Goals.

 What are our results?

 We acknowledge challenges and stand ready to work with the government, civil society, private sector and international organizations in order to address them.